Simple qudit ZX and ZH calculi, via integrals: Semantics for ZX- and ZH-diagrams using discrete interals

-Using a slightly different notational convention to Booth and Carette~\cite{BC-2022}, we may easily denote these with ZX~diagrams using the semantics of Eqn.~\eqref{eqn:idealised-ZX-ZH-integrals}.
-For $a,b \in \Z$, when parameterising a green or red dot, let $[a \s b]$ stand for the amplitude function $\Theta(x) = \tau^{2ax + bx^2}$, so that~\\[-1.5ex] ~\\[-1.5ex] generalising these to dots with multiple edges (or with none) similarly to Ref.~\cite{BC-2022}.
-When $b = 0$, we may abbreviate this function simply by $[a]$, so that we may then easily represent the operators $S$, $Z$, and $X$ as $1 \to 1$ dots:~\\[-2.5ex] ~\\[-2.5ex] We may also represent the states $\kket{a}$ and $\kket{\omega^a}$ straightforwardly (albeit with the use of auxiliary red dots to represent an antipode operator, mapping $\kket{\omega^a} \mapsto \kket{\smash{\omega^{-a}}}$ and $\kket{a} \mapsto \kket{-a}$ for $a \in \Z_D$): ~\\[-1.5ex] ~\\[-1.5ex] The remaining operators may be expressed without any phases, using multi-edges between green and red dots, or using Hadamard boxes: ~\\[-2.75ex] ~\\[-1.25ex] (The diagram shown for $M_u$ also generalises to operators $M_u = \int_x \kket{ux}\bbra{x}$ for $u$ not a multiplicative unit modulo $D$, though in that case the operator will not be invertible.)
-Finally, dots of degree $0$ frequently have a simple interpretation:~\\[-1.75ex] ~\\[-1.5ex] where $\gamma$ is a phase parameter described in more detail in Eqn.~\eqref{eqn:quadratic-Gauss-integral-formula}; where in particular for $b$ a multiplicative unit modulo $D$, this represents a global phase factor.
-This provides a diagrammatic language which is capable of expressing the rewrites similar to those described by Ref.~\cite{BC-2022}, while involving fewer scalar factors; and the semantics can be easily described through the use of discrete integrals over $[D]$.
-To make our presentation of the ZX-calculus complete for the stabilizer fragment (\emph{i.e.},~for the subtheory in which all amplitudes are given by ${[\!\:a \s b \!\:]}$ for various $a,b \in \Z$), \footnote{ Note in particular that we do not present any rules which are clear analogues to the rules \textsf{(Gauss)}, \textsf{(M-One)}, \textsf{(Neg)}, or \textsf{(Pos)} of Ref.~\cite{BC-2022}.
-We expect that such rules would be necessary to demonstrate completeness for the stabiliser fragment of~ZX for $D>2$ prime.
-Still more work still may be necessary to demonstrate completeness for composite $D$, thoigh possibly in the case where $D$ is square-free may prove to be simpler than the general case. } it would suffice to describe rewrites for particular values of $D$ which force an interpretation of $\! \tikz \node [Z dot, label=left: {$[a \s b]\!$}] {}; \,$ as being either $\Gamma(a,b,D)$ or $\Gamma(a,b,D)^\ast$.
+Booth and Carette~\cite{BC-2022} describe a version of the ZX calculus which is complete for this subtheory, for the special case of $D$ an odd prime.
+Following them, we may describe how the semantics of Eqn.~\eqref{eqn:idealised-ZX-integrals} allows a simplification of these rewrites, extending them in most cases to arbitrary $D > 1$.
+To this end, it will be helpful to use a slightly different notational convention to Booth and Carette~\cite{BC-2022}, we may easily denote these with ZX~diagrams using the semantics of Eqn.~\eqref{eqn:idealised-ZX-integrals}.
+For $a,b \in \Z$, when parameterising a green or red dot, let $[a \s b]$ stand for the amplitude function $\Theta(x) = \tau^{2ax + bx^2}$, so that~\\[-3.75ex] ~\\[-2.75ex] generalising these to dots with multiple edges (or with none) similarly to Ref.~\cite{BC-2022}.
+When $b = 0$, we may abbreviate this function simply by $[a]$, so that we may represent the states $\kket{a}$ and $\kket{\omega^a}$ straightforwardly (albeit with the use of auxiliary red dots to represent an antipode operator, mapping $\kket{\omega^a} \mapsto \kket{\smash{\omega^{-a}}}$ and $\kket{a} \mapsto \kket{-a}$ for $a \in \Z_D$):~\\[-3.5ex] ~\\[-3.0ex] We may also easily represent the operators $Z$, and $X$ as $1 \to 1$ dots:~\\[-3.25ex] ~\\[-3.0ex] Regarding the unitary stabiliser operators on qudits, we may express them without any phases, using multi-edges between green and red dots, or using Hadamard boxes: \begin{small} ~\\[-1.75ex] \end{small} (The diagram shown for $M_u$ also generalises to operators $M_u = \int_x \kket{ux}\bbra{x}$ for $u$ not a multiplicative unit modulo $D$, though in that case the operator will not be invertible.)